Kolade-mikael/alx-system_engineering-devops/0x02-shell_redirections/README.md

-display first 10 lines of /etc/passws
+display third line of iacta